|

 shows that the results are consistent between the marker test and the potential

+mutation test.
 The prcd mutation test further improved accuracy over the

 marker test for Labrador Retrievers and Miniature and Toy Poodles.
 Only these